bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-content-in-the-cms.rst

    validation fails on some of the form fields, then a message will be displayed to the user and the form will not be sent.

-   Axon.ivy offers you a number of built in validation functions that can be selected from the *Input Validation* combo box.
+   Axon Ivy offers you a number of built in validation functions that can be selected from the *Input Validation* combo box.
 The scripts that are available depend on the input kind of the currently edited form field (e.g. different scripts are available for checkbox and